SzuHsi/AAHLS_LabB_cordic/README.md

 2. Run CSIM and COSIM to verify the function
 3. Export the RTL code
 4. Creat a vivado project and connect the IP to the PYNQ processor

-5. Find the overlay file(.bit & .hwh) in the vivado folder
+6. Find the overlay file(.bit & .hwh) in the vivado folder
-6. Upload the overlay to the FPGA and use the host code to control the kernel
+7. Upload the overlay to the FPGA and use the host code to control the kernel
+## Result / Analysis

 ## Platform
 Xilinx PYNQ-z2

--
--